AaronTheProgrammer/Screen-Video-Maker/README.txt

 electron-forge init <whatever your app name is>
 cd to that directory
 make your app

+You may have to run npm install electron-compile
+You may also have to run npm install electron-squirrel-startup In your package.json, change "packageManager: yarn" to "packageManager: npm" (or to whatever package manager you're using)

 npm run package (there are also options for packaging for another platform, default packages for platform you're working on) npm run package -- --platform=<platform> arch=<architecture> (this is how you do it for another platform besides the one you're working on)